-410 this negative anomaly moves upstream, i.e., retrogrades towards the center of the regime pattern with time, with little change in amplitude.
-The negative mean anomaly in the upstream clusters exhibits less amplitude than those in the retrograde clusters, except for EuBL (cf. Figure 8 b,f).
 The cluster-mean negative anomalies in the upstream clusters amplify while they move downstream towards the center of the regime pattern from day -3 to day 0 (not shown).

 The PV anomaly patterns in the upstream clusters indicate that regime onset is associated with a larger-scale wave-like pattern, except for GL.
 The same is true for the retrograde clusters of EuBL and ScBL.
-For these two regimes, the wavelike patterns in the two respective clusters are largely 180° out of phase, i.e., there is a large degree of cancellation between positive and negative PV anomalies when considering the mean of all cases of these regimes (cf. Figure 3).
+For these two regimes, the wavelike patterns in the two respective clusters are largely 180° out of phase, i.e., there is a large degree of cancellation between positive and negative PV anomalies when considering the mean of all cases of these regimes (cf. Fig. 3).
 Evidently, the mean perspective may largely conceal these important wave-like patterns.